Finding a Top Financial Advisor Firm in Nashville, Tennessee

 The firm was founded by Allan Horner, Mark Pierce and Scott Freeman, who all have stakes in the firm.
 The team at Criterion includes certifications such as certified financial planner (Pierce), certifed public accountant (CPA) and chartered mutual fund counselor (CMFC).

 Criterion Capital Advisors tailors portfolios to each client, basing asset allocations on a client's investment objectives, cash flow needs and risk tolerance.
 From there, the firm relies on macroeconomic analysis and fundamental analysis to determine which sub-asset classes and specific securities are right for the client’s portfolio.

 Typically, the firm will recommend a mix of stocks, mutual funds, index funds, exchange-traded funds (ETFs), municipal and taxable bonds and alternative investments.

 Pinnacle Wealth Advisors

 Pinnacle Wealth Advisors is a fee-only financial advisor firm.
 It's a subsidiary of Pinnacle Financial Partners Inc., which is run by Terry Turner, the company’s president and CEO.
-The firm has three advisors on staff, of whom one is a certified financial planner (CFP) and another is a chartered financial analyst (CFA).
+The firm has a small team of advisors on staff.
+Their advisory certifications include certified financial planner (CFP) and chartered financial analyst (CFA).

 Nearly all of Pinnacle’s clients are high-net-worth individuals, which the SEC defines as someone with at least $1 million in assets under management.
 The firm’s minimum account balance is $500,000, which it may waive at its discretion.